Einliterflasche/pg-worm/pg-worm/README.md

  * `.join()` - add a `JOIN` for querying accross tables/models
  * `.limit()` - add a `LIMIT` to how many rows are returned

-After you have configured your query, build it using the `.builder()` method.
+After you have configured your query, build it using the `.build()` method.
 Then, execute it by calling `.exec::<M>()`, where `M` is the `Model` which should be parsed from the query result.
 It may be inferred.